Wiegand92/react-tw/README.md

 ### **Other Quirks**

 Tailwind can produce a very large CSS file if you don't set the purge options.
-That is enabled in this boilerplate, and any files that use tailwind should be added to the content array in tailwind.config.js.
+That is enabled in this boilerplate but if you add styles anywhere other than the styles folder please add it to the purge array in tailwind.config.js.

+Closing out the development server will require you to hit ctrl-c TWO times since the nodemon server and webpack are running concurrently in the terminal window.

 ### **Actual Setup**